paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-367-other-administrative-matters.md

 Amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Effective Date of 1994 Amendment
 For effective date and applicability of amendment by Pub.
 L. 103–355, see section 10001 of Pub.
-L. 103–355, set out as a note under [section 2302 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2302).
+L. 103–355, set out as a note under [section 8752 of this title](./chapter-873-procurement-of-supplies-and-services.md#section-8752).

 #### Effective Date of 1984 Amendment
-Amendment by Pub.
-L. 98–369 applicable with respect to any solicitation for bids or proposals issued after Mar.
-31, 1985, see section 2751 of Pub.
-L. 98–369, set out as a note under [section 2302 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2302).
+Pub.
+L. 98–369, div.
+B, title VII, § 2751, July 18, 1984, 98 Stat.
+1203, provided that: “(a) Except as provided in subsection (b), the amendments made by this title [see Tables for classification] shall apply with respect to any solicitation for bids or proposals issued after March 31, 1985. “(b) The amendments made by section 2713 [amending section 759 of former Title 40, Public Buildings, Property, and Works, and enacting provisions set out as a note under section 759 of former Title 40] and subtitle D [enacting sections 3551 to 3556 of Title 31, Money and Finance] shall apply with respect to any protest filed after January 14, 1985.”

 #### Effective Date of 1962 Amendment
 For effective date of amendment by Pub.
 L. 87–653, see section 1(h) of Pub.
-L. 87–653, set out as a note under [section 2304 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2304).
+L. 87–653, set out as a note under [section 3065 of this title](./chapter-203-general-matters.md#section-3065).

 <a id="section-4752"></a>